 Although it completely depends on the moving company you choose and the delivery window they give you stated in your contract, here are a few examples of how long it may take for movers to deliver your goods.

 How Far Are You Moving?

-If you are moving to a neighboring state you should expect your belongings to be delivered anywhere between 5-7 days from your move date.
+If you are moving to a neighboring state you can expect your belongings to be delivered anywhere between 1-7 days from your move date.

-If you are moving long-distance you should expect your delivery window to be around 1-2 weeks from your move date.
+If you are moving long-distance you can expect your delivery to take anywhere from 2-22 days from your move date.